History of BMX (1988 - 1989)

 January 16th.
 On request of several people from the bicycle industry in Holland, GD took the initiative of getting organized MTB/ATB riding off the ground in Holland.

-It was again the S.F.N. - Waalre run by GD that took the initiative to get ATB/MTB organised in Holland.
-The first enduro type event on all terrain / mountain bikes was scheduled to take place on January 29th 1989, location BMX track E.W.F.V.
+It was again the S.F.N. - Waalre, run by Gerrit Does, that took the initiative to get ATB/MTB organised in Holland.
+In 1988 several "test ATB" event were run in a "enduro" (motorsport type) setting.
+The first official enduro type event on all terrain / mountain bikes was scheduled to take place on January 29th 1989, location BMX track E.W.F.V.
 Waalre in Holland.
 Later on races were scheduled in the city of Breda in the south and Collendoorn in the eastern part of our country.
 Last but not least an event took place in Assen in the north of our country.
 This serie of events was called the "War of the Stars" ATB serie.
 Seen here the flip-over paper of the first instruction meeting, explaining the event.

-Also the names of the first riders in the classes mentioned.
+Also the names of the first riders in the several classes mentioned.
 The trail was about 2 till 4 km long and had to be covered around 10 till 15 times.
 The race itself was scheduled to take about 60 / 90 minutes.
-Also a Relay-race was part of this event as well as an individual 100 meter sprint in which the fastest time did when etc. At the time it was more a motorcycle type endure on bicycles.
+Also a Relay-race was part of this event as well as an individual 100 meter sprint in which the fastest time did win ofcourse etc. Also a brake test was part of the event.
+At the time it was more a motorcycle type endure on bicycles.

 I am sorry to say, but I don't have any pictures of the meeting in Waalre.
 Shown below pictures taken in Breda, Collendoorn and Assen, just to give you all an impression.
 First three picture are made during the Breda event.
 Out of the 4 "try-out" events, this one had the most entries.
 On that day 2 seperate events took place, an enduro race (all riders had to complete around 10 laps on the 2.5 km track around a small lake.
 The second event was a team relay-race.
 A team consisted of at least 4 riders of which each of them had to do one lap at top speed and after finishing, the next rider went on, etc. Four teams on the starting line.